 -

-Determine sink location and size requirements
+Determine sink location and size needs

 -